XcalableMP/manual/en/loop.rst

     lastmin

 .. note::
-   If the reduction variable is type of floating point, the difference of the order of the executions can make a little bit difference between serial and parallel executions
+   If the reduction variable is a type of floating point, the difference of the order of the executions can make a little bit difference between serial and parallel executions

 Parallelizing nested loop
 ------------------------------
-Parallelization of nested loops can be specified in a similar manner for a single loop.
+Parallelization of nested loops can be specified similarly for a single loop.

 * XMP/C program